smartdevicelink/sdl_requirements/detailed_docs/detailed_info_GetSystemCapability.md

 5.d.3 HMI responds with successfull result code on control request

-5.d.4 SDL returns received parameters from HMI response with result code UNSUPPORTED_RESORCE, success: true, info: ""%capability% is not available on HMI"
+5.d.4 SDL returns received parameters from HMI response with result code UNSUPPORTED_RESORCE, success: true, info: ""%capability%, %capability% (list of unavailable capabilities)," is not available on HMI"

 _Note:_ SDL must consider missing capabilities as not supported for this available module and not forward such parameters to HMI

+_Exception 3.3.a:_

+5.d.3.a.1 HMI responds with erroneous result code on control request from mobile application

+5.d.3.a.1 SDL returns received erroneous result code **without** info: ""%capability%, %capability% (list of unavailable capabilities)," is not available on HMI"

+_Exception 3.3.b:_

+5.d.3.b.1 HMI does not respond on control request from mobile application or response in invalid

+5.d.3.b.2 SDL esponds GENERIC_ERROR **without** info: ""%capability%, %capability% (list of unavailable capabilities)," is not available on HMI"

 ## Use Case 2: Mobile app requests RC capabilities